 Yes, the Nemesis is big.
-Like really, mind-blowingly awesome big.
-The design is making a statement; I’m big, I’m bad, and you better watch out.
+Like, really, mind-blowingly big.
+The design is a statement: I’m big, I’m bad, and you better watch out.

 The grip and layout of the triggers are pretty comfortable and not too bulky.
 It works well for both right and left-handed players to reach all the triggers with their fingers.
 I also consider the grip to be a good fit for most adults and kids.

-With an insanely huge hopper, the Nemesis has plenty of staying power.
-Compatible only with High-Impact Rounds, the Nemesis can carry 100 rounds at a time which is almost a little bit ridiculous.
+With an exceptionally large hopper, the Nemesis has plenty of staying power.
+Compatible only with High-Impact Rounds, the Nemesis can carry 100 rounds at a time, which is almost ridiculous.